Best Practices for Employee Background Checks

 It should be noted that anything uncovered during an interview process (in person or via phone) is NOT covered by the FCRA.
 If the Adverse Action is based solely upon the interview and/or anything the employee discloses, and NOT the Consumer Report, then the requirement to send the “Before Adverse Action” and “Adverse Action” letters is eliminated

 - Always screen the exact first and last Legal Name and Date of Birth, and include the middle name, if there is one.
 These items should be confirmed against a government-issued ID (usually a driver's license).
 If the ID is worn and could have been altered, require that the individual obtain a new one to help ensure that the information being screened is valid.
-Most criminal records are returned by matching the First and Last Names and Date of Birth.
+Most criminal records are returned by matching the First, (Middle) and Last Names and Date of Birth.
 If the individual applies under a nickname, always process the Legal Name.

 - Maiden names should be checked for married individuals who took their spouse’s surname.
 If you only check the married surname, you will generally NOT uncover crimes committed under the maiden name (unless you also check the maiden name).